SAP/ownid-developer-tutorial/src/server-sdk.md

 ## Server configuration
-The configuration can be set manually by editing file [path to yaml file] or by running the configuration tool located in [path to configuration tool]
+### When implementing the SDK
+When implementing the server SDK, the configuration is taken from appsettings.json or you can also set any parameter as an environment variable.
+Setting the parameters in appsettings.json can be either manually or using the configuration tool that will guide you per parameter.

+### When using a docker container
+When your server is running in a docker container, you have to set the configuration in Yaml file as in the following example.
+However, when OwnID host your server you don't need to set any server configuration yourself.

 Yaml configuration file